jm-willy/Stockcheese/README.md

 - Exploration is rewarding for wins, allowing SC to learn to explore better trees.

 - Faster wins are more rewarding.
-However, slow loses and draws are not more punishing.
+However, slow losses and draws are not more punishing.

 ## Install for dev
 1. git clone